 Lean on Friends and Co-Workers for Advice

 Pregnancy is a thrilling time in life, but telling an employer of the pregnancy can be stressful.
-Many expecting mothers fear losing their job due to time lost during pregnancy and after birth, but FMLA laws protect most employees in these cases.
+Many expecting mothers fear losing their job due to the time lost during pregnancy and after birth, but FMLA laws protect most employees in these cases.